KaluMen/TradeJournal/README.md

 ## How to Run
 1. Clone the repository
 2. Open the `.sln` file in Visual Studio
-3. Ensure the `baza.accdb` file is present
+3. Ensure the `baza.accdb` file is present (change connection string)
 4. Press `F5` to run the app

 ## Screenshot